Ascot

 Ascot features high concentrations of lone person households and group households, with a fairly typical median household size

-Family households are the most prevalent, accounting for 59.5% of all households.
-They consist of 24.6% couples with children, 26.1% couples without children, and 7.2% single parent families.
-Non-family households comprise the remaining 40.5%, with lone person households at 34.8% and group households making up 5.6%.
-The median household size is 2.2 people, which matches the average for Greater Brisbane.
+Family households constitute 59.5 percent of all households, including 24.6 percent couples with children, 26.1 percent couples without children, and 7.2 percent single parent families.
+Non-family households comprise the remaining 40.5 percent, with lone person households at 34.8 percent and group households making up 5.6 percent of the total.
+The median household size is 2.2 people, which aligns with the Greater Brisbane average.

 Frequently Asked Questions - Households